dtmu/eniha/README.md

 	// Keys are "before" and "after".
 	result := c.FailOver(s)
 	if len(eniha.GlobalErrors) != 0 {
-		// eniha.Globalerrors is added any output error of eniha to fmt.Println(eniha.GlobalErrors)
+		// eniha.GlobalErrors is added any output error of eniha to fmt.Println(eniha.GlobalErrors)
 		return
 	}